 Similarly, we can apply closing trend lines in the same manner in RSI.

 It is interesting to know that RSI trend lines would be broken at least 3-4 days before and this gives an advanced signal that price is going to break the same trend line within a day or two.

-The first sell signal came on 9th May 2017 when RSI breaches the uptrend line and the second sell signal came in on 14th June 2017, when the RSI bounced after breaching the uptrend line and faces a strong resistance from the uptrend line in RSI as shown in the chart.
+The first sell signal came on 9th May 2017 when RSI breached the uptrend line and the second sell signal came in on 14th June 2017, when the RSI bounced after breaching the uptrend line and faced a strong resistance from the uptrend line in RSI as shown in the chart.